radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 We also note that the TLS-based EAP methods which transport passwords also hide the passwords from intermediate RADIUS proxies, which also increases security.

 Finally, password-based EAP methods still send PAP / CHAP / MS-CHAP inside of the TLS tunnel.
 As such, the security of a home server which checks those passwords is subject to the analysis above about PAP versus CHAP, along with the issues of storing passwords in a database.

-## Eliminating Proxies

-The best way to avoid malicious proxies is to eliminate proxies entirely.
-The use of dynamic peer discovery ({{?RFC7585}}) means that the number of intermediate proxies is minimized.

-However, the server on the visited network still acts as a proxy between the NAS and the home network.
-As a result, all of the above analysis still applies when {{?RFC7585}} peer discovery is used.
-There is an intermediate system which may have access to passwords or PII.
-The only solution is using end-to-end security for AAA, which would involve a completely new protocol.

 ## Accounting Is Imperfect